LamNgo1911/mealsync/README.md

   - Save and manage favorite recipes

 - **🤖 AI Services**
+  - **Ingredient Detection**:
-  - **Ingredient Detection**: Upload a photo to detect raw ingredients
+    - Upload a photo to detect raw ingredients from images
+    - Or manually describe ingredients in text for AI extraction and normalization
   - **Recipe Generation**: Get creative recipes from detected or provided ingredients
   - **User Preference Matching**: Respects dietary restrictions, allergies, and cuisine preferences
   - **Nutrition Information**: Automatic calculation of calories, protein, carbs, and fat